An essay in response to I. Krastev, on the fifth anniversary of the Arab Spring

 The fundamental delusion of the Realists is their assumption that the status quo is sustainable.
 They did not see the attacks on New York City and the Pentagon coming.
 The stubbornness of their presupposition blinded them from seeing that the protest movements of the Middle East may have presented the opportunity for the long awaited vaccine.
 They are similarly obstinate when assessing the early legacy of those protests.
 Krastev dismisses this legacy and belittles it.
 He is mistaken.

-Krastev begins his case by second-guessing Marx, Hugo, Proudhon, de Tocqueville and Bagehot about the significance of Napoleon’s 1851 coup, asserting “they all mistook the end of Europe’s three-year revolutionary wave for its beginning.”
+Krastev begins his case by second-guessing Marx, Hugo, Proudhon, de Tocqueville and Bagehot about the significance of Louis-Napoleon’s 1851 coup, asserting “they all mistook the end of Europe’s three-year revolutionary wave for its beginning.”

 He finds a parallel with how the Western media mistook the protests of Turkey, Russia, Egypt, Syria, Libya and Yemen, to be the harbingers of a new revolutionary wave, and poses this question as his central thesis: “It is commonplace to ask why the ‘Twitter revolutions’ are in retreat.
 But the more intriguing question is why we were so convinced that they would succeed in the first place.”